frabjous/jhap-templates/documentation/typesetting_guide.md

 Instead, add the field "status" and set its value to "forthcoming".

+## Letters after dates

+Sometimes the bibliography contains multiple works by the same author for the same year.
+In such cases letters are added (Dummett 1991a; Dummett 1991b).

+These letters are automatically inserted by citeproc when it processes the citations and bibliography.
+Do not put letters in the "issued" field.

+These works need different citation ids to use with `@`.
+The bibliography page auto-changes citation ids to make them different if they are otherwise the same, but you can change them manually as well.

+However, there is no necessary connection between any of the following:

+(1) letters used by the author in the original document the entries are extracted from, (2) letters used in citation ids (@dummett1991a, @dummett1991a) on the bibliography page, and (3) letters used by citeproc in the output documents.

+This can be confusing.
+The output might link (Dummett 1991a) to the entry with the citation id `@dummett1991b`, and (Dummett 1991b) to `@dummett1991a`.
+This might be the correct result.
+The letters in the original document might match either of these (or neither).
+Be sure to check carefully that the right work is being cited.

 ## Preventing auto-capitalization

 With the CSL style we are using, citeproc will apply title case to titles and container titles, and capitalize most words.
 Especially if the title is not in English, or makes use of technical notation, this can be inappropriate.

 There are two ways to prevent this.

 For non-English titles, add the "language" field, and enter something that does not begin with "en" (a non-English [locale code](https://simplelocalize.io/data/locales/)).
-In that case, it will not change the capitalization pattern from what is in the bibiography field.
+In that case, it will not change the capitalization pattern from what is in the bibliography field.

 In situations in which only part of the title should not be in title case, CSL supports one additional html tag, which can be applied internally within a title field to prevent citeproc from applying the capitalization rules for the style.